devSchacht/essential-image-optimization/app/partials/book.md

 Common image optimisations include compression, responsively serving them down based on screen size using [<picture>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture) and resizing them to reduce image decode costs.

 <aside class="key-point"><b>Note:</b> If nothing else, use [ImageOptim](https://imageoptim.com/).
 It can significantly reduce the size of images while preserving visual quality.
-It also supports MozJPEG and Guetzli to take advantage of newer optimising JPEG encoders.
 If you're a designer, there's a new [ImageOptim plugin for Sketch](https://github.com/ImageOptim/Sketch-plugin) that will optimize your assets on export.
 I've found it a huge time saver.</aside>

 ### How can I tell if my images need to be optimized?